Buddy Simulator 1984 Accessibility Report

 Extensive Complex Reading: Extensive reading required.
 The quantity and complexity of reading is suitable for someone who loves long books and enjoys extended dialogue or narrative descriptions.

 High Contrast Text: Text colour contrasts to the background or can be adjusted to be.
 The text in menus, instructions and other information is presented in high contrast with a solid background.

 All Speech Subtitled (Or No Speech In Game): All spoken content has subtitles, or there is no speech in the game.
 This means there is no requirement to hear spoken dialogue or narrative to play the game.

 Speaker Indicator: Textual captions indicate who is speaking.
 This can also be indicated visually in the game with character icons or placing text in speech bubbles next to the person speaking.

 Similar Games With More Accessibility Features for Reading

 If you want to play Buddy Simulator 1984, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-Buddy Simulator 1984 has 1 accessibility feature for Navigation which deals with how the game provides guidance and assistance to navigate its worlds.
+We've documented 1 accessibility feature for Navigation in Buddy Simulator 1984 which deals with how the game provides guidance and assistance to navigate its worlds.
 These are only for games that have traversal and exploration in 2D and 3D spaces.

 Menus Don't Wrap: Menus don't wrap and stop the cursor at the bottom of the list if you press down.
 Or menus do wrap but make it clear that you are back at the top of the list with sound or narration.